Residency for Tuition Purposes

 How and when is a student’s residency status determined?

-A student’s initial residence classification is set during the admissions process based upon information provided on the student’s admission application.
+A student’s initial residence classification is set during the admissions process based on information provided on the student’s admission application.
 If a student is classified as a non-resident when they are admitted and believes that they qualify as a resident for tuition purposes, they must file a residency application with the Residence Classification Office to request verification.

 There are three ways a student may qualify to apply for residency for tuition purposes.
-Click on the application type for additional information about requirements and how to apply.
+Select the application type for additional information about requirements and how to apply.
+Each form has its own requirements.
+Students should file the application that best fits their circumstances.

-- Residency Affidavit – for students who have a high school diploma (or equivalent) and have maintained a primary residence, for purposes other than postsecondary education, in Washington for at least one year prior to starting at the University of Washington.
+1. Residency Affidavit – for students who have a high school diploma (or equivalent) and have maintained a primary residence, for purposes other than postsecondary education, in Washington for at least one year prior to starting at the University of Washington.

-- Residence Questionnaire: Financially Dependent Students – for financially dependent students with a parent who has met Washington residency requirements.
+2. Residence Questionnaire: Financially Dependent Students – for financially dependent students with a parent who has met Washington residency requirements.

-- Residence Questionnaire: Financially Independent Students – for financially independent students who have met Washington residency requirements.
+3. Residence Questionnaire: Financially Independent Students – for financially independent students who have met Washington residency requirements.

 Top 5 Residency Questions

-- How do I get residency in Washington if I don’t meet the affidavit requirements?
+1. How do I get residency in Washington if I don’t meet the affidavit requirements?

-- Where is the residence questionnaire application?
+2. Where is the residence questionnaire application?

-- When is the deadline to submit the application?
+4. When is the deadline to submit the application?

-- How do I contact the Residency Office?
+5. How do I contact the Residency Office?

 Residency Policies

 Residency policies are set by the Washington legislature and applied uniformly throughout Washington’s colleges and universities.
-For more details regarding residence classification, please review the various pages of our website, and also reference the following links to read the relevant Revised Code of Washington and Washington Administrative Code.
+For more details regarding residence classification, please review the various pages of our website, and also reference the following links to read the relevant Revised Code of Washington and the Washington Administrative Code.